Photos of logging in Kananaskis

 As of December 2012, Spray Lakes Sawmills is conducting a massive deforestration of West Bragg Creek.
 Spray Lakes is a "bad actor" in the forestry industry.
 They were refused a "Forest Stewardship Certificate" due to their irresponsible management of the forest.

-They have reapplied for an FSC and I'm sure they have made the appropriate contributions to the appropriate people, but you should know they don't desrve the Forest Management Agreement (FMA) they "won" from Alberta Sustainable Resource Manangement.
+They have reapplied for an FSC and I'm sure they have made the appropriate contributions to the appropriate people, but you should know they don't deserve the Forest Management Agreement (FMA) they "won" from Alberta Sustainable Resource Arrangement.
+During the 2014 operation they sent trucks down the West Bragg Creek road in contravention of their agreement not to do so.
+Their FSC should be revoked.

 - Spray Lake Sawmills is planning to clear cut over 700 hectares of trees in the West Bragg Creek area of Kananaskis Country?